alexziskind1/workshop/docs/chapters/chapter4.md

 The default `back` button which appears in the iOS `<ActionBar>` performs `backToPreviousPage`, while the Android back button performs `back`.

-### Exercise: Navigation with code
+### Exercise: Programmatic Navigation

 <h4 class="exercise-start">
-  <b>Exercise</b>: Navigation with code
+  <b>Exercise</b>: Programmatic Navigation
 </h4>

-In this exercise we will play with the `blue` component.
+In this exercise we will update the `blue` component.
 The `blue.component.html` already contains four buttons, each calling a different function.

 Your task is to implement the empty functions in `blue.component.ts`, so that: